7th Transport Battalion "Monte Amiata"

 The 7th Transport Battalion "Monte Amiata" (7° Battaglione Trasporti "Monte Amiata") is an inactive military logistics battalion of the Italian Army, which was based in Florence in Tuscany.
 Originally a transport regiment of the Royal Italian Army, the unit was last active from 1991 to 1998.
 The battalion's anniversary falls, as for all units of the Italian Army's Transport and Materiel Corps, on 22 May, the anniversary of the Royal Italian Army's first major use of automobiles to transport reinforcements to the Asiago plateau to counter the Austro-Hungarian Asiago Offensive in May 1916.

 History

 Interwar years

 On 13 May 1920, the VI Automobilistic Center was formed in Florence and assigned to the VI Army Corps.
 On 15 March 1923, the center was disbanded and its personnel and materiel used to form the VII Auto Grouping, which consisted of a command, an auto group, a railway group, and a depot.
-On 1 November 1926, the grouping was disbanded and the next day its personnel and vehicles were used to from the 7th Automobilistic Center in Florence.
+On 1 November 1926, the grouping was disbanded and the next day its personnel and vehicles were used to form the 7th Automobilistic Center in Florence.
 The center consisted of a command, the VII Automobilistic Group, and a depot.
 The three companies of the disbanded railway group were assigned to the 19th Field Artillery Regiment, 21st Field Artillery Regiment, and 29th Field Artillery Regiment.

 In 1935-36, the center mobilized the 7th Heavy Auto Group with an attached workshop, the 4th Auto Grouping, and five auto units for the Second Italo-Ethiopian War.